 Writing(s) on the wall

 Walk around while the students are writing to examine the responses.
 As soon as the students stop writing, indicate that the time is up.
-Ask all the students to take their seats again.

 You can also use this teaching method online or in a hybrid form.
 Use collaboration tools for this, such as Miro.
 For hybrid groups, you can prepare the flip charts both online and offline.
 Have the online students answer the same questions as the offline students.
 Once all questions have been answered, add a step in which students combine the offline and online responses onto flip charts.
 Use these new flip charts to continue to the final step.

 There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search for ‘provocative debate topics’ and you’ll end up here for example.

 Please consider the tools and materials mentioned here as suggestions.
 In many cases it’s possible to use alternative tools.
 Please turn to the Learning & Innovation team of your faculty (EUR or EMC) first to see which online and offline tools are available and how to apply them.

 Flip charts and writing materials in multiple colors, or sticky notes in multiple colors.

 Have students post their responses on an online whiteboard (Zoom, Teams) or in collaboration tools such as Miro.